Engee documentation

 Details

-The output level scaling factor for the saleh model, set as a non-negative real number.
+The scaling factor of the output signal level for the saleh model is set as a non-negative real number.

 Dependencies